Help Docs

 SNMP traps

 SNMP devices can be configured to send traps to Site24x7.
 This is the best way to monitor the VPN tunnel flaps.
-When configured, the devices send traps to Site24x7, and Site24x7 instantly processes and sends messages to network admins so they can take instant corrective measures.
+When configured, the devices send traps to Site24x7, which instantly processes and sends messages to network administrators, allowing them to take immediate corrective measures.

 Configuring SNMP traps

-Site24x7 On-Premise Poller listens to traps from network devices via port UDP 162.
+The Site24x7 On-Premise Poller listens to traps from network devices via UDP port 162.

 Adding trap processors